rondorn/70K-Bands/ADD_NEW_FESTIVAL.md

 Open Metal Fest Suite is released under the **GPL**.
 Independent forks are permitted, but **collaboration through this repository is strongly encouraged**.

 The platform is under active development.
-A shared codebase means bug fixes, improvements, and new features benefit the **entire** metal festival community — every app that ships from the suite, not just one fork.
+A shared codebase means bug fixes, improvements, and new features benefit the **entire** metal festival community

 **Please reach out before creating a separate implementation.** In most cases, adding your festival here (config JSON, assets, Firebase, store listings) is less duplicated effort and a better experience for organizers and attendees.
 The main obstacle is **lineup and schedule data**, not the application code.